AdrianVilla14/Villa12/README.md

 WILL BE INVOILATION OF CONTRACT AND COMDEMED TO COURT VARYING ON LOCATION AND NATOINALITY
 < Adrian Villalon >  AUTHOR of VILLAWEB12
-does not permit any use of wensite nor domain for improper use of distribution
+does not permit any use of wensite nor domain for improper use of distribution VOILATION OF ANY OF THESE ACTIONS will result in fines up too $250.00 USD